salt-extensions/saltext-vault/docs/ref/configuration.md

 :::
 #### kv_metadata
 The time in seconds to cache KV metadata used to determine if a path is using version 1/2 for.
-Defaults to `connection`, which will clear the metadata cache once a new configuration is requested from the master.
-Setting this to `null` will keep the information indefinitely until the cache is cleared manually using [vault.clear_cache](saltext.vault.modules.vault.clear_cache) with `connection=false`.
+Defaults to `connection`, which clears the metadata cache once a new configuration is requested from the master.
+Setting this to `null` keeps the information indefinitely until the cache is cleared manually using [vault.clear_cache](saltext.vault.modules.vault.clear_cache) with `connection=false`.